ashlesh-settlemint/devops-assignment/README.md

 ## Assignment Problem Statement

-Creation of CICD pipeline stages for the application at path - `./apps/nft-bridge`.

 1. Create a kubernetes cluster on any cloud environment of your choice using Terraform or any infrastructure-as-code tool.
 2. Deploy the node.js application on the cluster using Helm.